 - The American version of Life on Mars has Sam Tyler (2008 policeman stuck in 1973) impress some cool black New Yorkers by rapping a imperfectly remembered rendition of Ice Ice Baby.

 - There was a one-season wonder called Otherworld about a typical American family that gets stuck in a parallel Earth.
 The teenage son and daughter become rich by performing all of our world's rock and roll hits.

 - A non-time-travel variation; in Star Trek: Voyager, the titular ship encounters an alien race that feel themselves superior to them—until they hear the Doctor singing, and are entranced.
 Evidently the aliens never developed the concept of music during their history, and were amazed to discover that simple harmonic arrangements of sound and beat could be so pleasing.

-- Played straight later with the aliens hating jazz music and eventually abandoning the Doctor's classical opera style for "music" that consists of nothing but a intrinsically complicated series of sounds that are just confusing if not outright awful.
+- Played straight later- the aliens hate jazz music and eventually abandon the Doctor's classical opera style for "music" that consists of nothing but a intrinsically complicated series of sounds that are confusing if not outright awful.

 - Brütal Legend is practically built around this trope.
 Though, with a twist: Heavy Metal actually came before the time Eddie travels to, but was lost to the ages.
 Eddie actually comes from the future, where it has been re-discovered, and brings Metal back.

 - In Halo: Combat Evolved, the video from the helmet camera of the dead marine shows one soldier complaining to Sergeant Johnson why they have to listen to "the old stuff"—rock music known as Flip Music In-Universe—while on the transport to their target zone.
 Johnson gives them a pep talk about how it's an important part of Earth's history and culture.